 A sponsor is responsible for the following:

 At the end of the assignment, the sponsor will evaluate the intern’s performance.
-The Intern Performance Evaluation form must be completed and returned to an ADOA Intern Coordinator.
+The Intern Performance Evaluation form must be completed and filed in the student folder.

 Preparing For Your Intern

 If your intern’s start date is at least a month or more after the acceptance of the internship offer, it is important to maintain communication.
 Depending on the time gap between offer acceptance and actual start date, you will want to check in with your intern at least monthly with something as simple as a quick courtesy email or to provide general information, if appropriate.
 This promotes goodwill with the intern while easing the anticipated stress of starting a new program.

 Review the project expectations with key department and division stakeholders – those who will be directly involved with the intern – to ensure expectations are clearly set and understood.

 2 Weeks Prior To Intern’s Arrival

 - Designate a workstation for the intern and ensure that it is clean